-1. Boeing Frederickson shall file a Notice of Intent to Operate for non-road engine(s) that are subject to the notification requirements of WAC 173-400-035 and PSCAA Reg.
-I, Article 15. - a.
+1. Boeing Seattle shall file a Notice of Intent to Operate for non-road engine(s) that are subject to the notification requirements of PSCAA Regulation I, Article 15. - a.
 For nonroad engine with cumulative maximum rated brake horsepower > 2000 BHP, the notification of intent to operate and approval is required before operations begin. - b.
 For nonroad engine with cumulative maximum rated brake horsepower > 500 and ≤ 2000 BHP, the notification of intent to operate is required before operations begin.

 [PSCAA Reg.
-I, Section 15.03 (b)(1) & (c)(1), 12/15/11 (State Only)] [WAC 173-400-035 (4)(a) & (5)(a), 9/16/18 (State Only)]
+I, Section 15.03 (b)(1) and (c)(1), 12/15/11 (State Only)]

-2. Boeing Frederickson must record the following information for each nonroad engine: - a.
+2. Boeing Seattle must record the following information for each nonroad engine:

+- a.
 Site address or location; - b.
 Date of equipment arrival at the site; - c.
 Date of equipment departure from the site; - d.
 Engine function or purpose; - e.
 Identification of each component as follows: - i.
 Equipment manufacturer, model number and its unique serial number; - ii.
 Engine model year; - iii.
 Type of fuel used with fuel specifications (sulfur content, cetane number, etc.).

-Boeing Frederickson must keep the records of the current engine and equipment activity in hard copy or electronic form.
-These records can be maintained on-site or off-site for at least five years and must be readily available to the PSCAA on request.
+Boeing Seattle must keep the records of the current engine and equipment activity in hard copy or electronic form.
+These records can be maintained on-site or off-site for at least five years and must be readily available to PSCAA on request.

-[WAC 173-400-035 (4)(b), (4)(c) & (5)(c), 9/16/18 (State Only)] [PSCAA Reg.
-I, Section 15.03 (b)(2), (b)(3) & (c)(3), 12/15/11 (State Only)]
+[PSCAA Reg.
+I, Section 15.03 (b)(2), (b)(3) and (c)(3), 12/15/11 (State Only)]

-- 3. All nonroad engines subject to the requirements of WAC 173-400-035 and PSCAA Reg.
-I, Article 15 must use ultra-low sulfur diesel or ultra-low sulfur bio-diesel (a sulfur content of 15 ppm or 0.0015% sulfur by weight or less), gasoline, natural gas, propane, liquefied petroleum gas (LPG), hydrogen, ethanol, methanol, or liquefied/compressed natural gas (LNG/CNG).
+3. All nonroad engines must use ultra-low sulfur diesel or ultra-low sulfur bio-diesel (a sulfur content of 15 ppm or 0.0015% sulfur by weight or less), gasoline, natural gas, propane, liquefied petroleum gas (LPG), hydrogen, ethanol, methanol, or liquefied/compressed natural gas (LNG/CNG).
 A facility that receives deliveries of only ultra-low sulfur diesel or ultra-low sulfur bio-diesel is deemed to be compliant with this fuel standard.